 If you add one or more Image controls to your app, you can show individual images that aren't part of a data set, or you can incorporate images from records in data sources.

-Image – The name of the image that appears in an image, audio, or microphone control.
+Image – The name or the URL of the image that appears in an image, audio, or microphone control.

 AccessibleLabel – Label for screen readers.

 ApplyEXIFOrientation – Whether to automatically apply the orientation specified in the EXIF data embedded with the image.